-With the UK widely recognized as the leading international centre for legal services and the majority of COMBAR’s membership regularly undertaking international work, a key part of COMBAR’s role is to foster relationships with the international legal community.
-COMBAR’s strategy is spearheaded by an International Committee and implemented by sub committees for the North American, European, Asia, Offshore and Africa regions.
-The development of international links offer COMBAR members the opportunity to build new relationships and deepen existing ones, while providing a multi-jurisdictional forum for the exchange of ideas, developments in the law and regional market insight.
+With the UK widely recognized as the leading international centre for legal services and the majority of Combar’s membership regularly undertaking international work, a key part of Combar’s role is to foster relationships with the international legal community.
+Combar’s strategy is spearheaded by an International Committee and implemented by sub-committees for North America, India, Africa and Offshore.
+The development of international links offers Combar members the opportunity to build new relationships and deepen existing ones, while providing a multi-jurisdictional forum for the exchange of ideas, developments in the law and regional market insight.

-Central to this is our Honorary Overseas Members (HOMs) programme, whereby leading commercial law practitioners are invited to join COMBAR.
-Our much valued HOMs are involved in planning and implementing activity in each region, working with COMBAR’s committees to create an effective and influential international network.
+Central to this is our Honorary Overseas Members (HOMs) programme, whereby leading commercial law practitioners in overseas jurisdictions are invited to join Combar.
+Our much valued HOMs are involved in planning and implementing activity in each region, working with Combar’s committees to create an effective and influential international network.
 Criteria for becoming an HOM can be found here.
 Regional activities include: